Robotics Master's FAQs

 - What advantages does the Robotics Master’s program offer compared to other majors in the School of Engineering?

-- What are the requirements for the one-page personal statement (also required for internal submatriculant, Master’s transfer and dual Master’s requests)?
+- Requirements for the personal statement (*also required for internal Accelerated Master's, Master’s transfer and dual Master’s requests)?

-You may feel free to describe your background, why you're interested in the program, if you have any research experience and what you plan to do with the ROBO degree after graduation.
+*For Internal Applicants (Accelerated Masters, Internal Transfers or Dual Master's) - please keep your personal statement to 1 page or less.
+In addition, feel free to describe your background, why you're interested in the program, if you have any research experience, and what you plan to do with the ROBO degree after graduation.

 - Is there any Financial Aid for the Robotics Master‘s Program?